lazycoder9/pai/README.md

   state.json
 ```

-Inside that folder, everything is plain Markdown plus a little metadata.
-The model is simple:
+Each item is just Markdown with a bit of metadata.
+The usual flow is:

 ```text
 idea -> feature -> task
 ```

-That gives you a lightweight project memory you can inspect, edit, diff, and commit like normal files.
+That means you can inspect it, edit it, diff it, and commit it like normal project files instead of hiding everything inside some tool.

-## Why this exists
+## Why it exists

-Most AI-assisted work has a memory problem.
+AI-assisted work has a memory problem.

-The chat is good at exploration, but terrible at being the source of truth.
-Important context gets buried, decisions get rediscovered, and tasks lose the reason they exist.
+Chat is good for exploration, but bad at being the source of truth.
+Context gets buried, decisions get rediscovered, and tasks lose the reason they exist.

-`pai` is my fix for that.
-Keep the thinking in chat.
-Keep the durable project state in files.
+`pai` fixes that by giving the project a real memory on disk.

-Another reason: I wanted agents to be able to operate on project state directly.
-If your agent can use `pai`, it can check status, create features, move tasks, and log decisions without waiting for you to manually translate everything into files.
+It also makes working with AI agents easier.
+If your agent has access to `pai`, it can check status, create tasks, log decisions, and answer project questions without you manually translating every thought into files.
+That is what the included [`SKILL.md`](./SKILL.md) is for.

-## Use with agents

-`pai` was built specifically to make work with AI agents more convenient.

-Instead of keeping project state trapped in chat, you can give the agent a skill that uses this CLI and let it:

-- inspect project status
-- create ideas, features, tasks, and decisions
-- move tasks through backlog, active, and done
-- answer "where are we?" style questions from actual project data

-This repo now includes a [`SKILL.md`](./SKILL.md) you can drop into an agent setup so the tool can be used without your constant involvement.

 ## Install